24ways/frontend/src/docs/tokens.md

 {% endfor -%}

 ## Font families
-Font family tokens for typographic styling.
+Font family tokens are used for typographic styling.

 Variable  | Value
 ----------|------------